weitblicker/weitblick-website/README.md

 ### Install Elastic Search

 Install Elastic Search 2.
 You can download it [here](https://www.elastic.co/de/downloads/past-releases/elasticsearch-2-4-2) and unzip it.

+### Install cairo

+For windows users an easy way is the installation of GTK2 as it contains cairo.
+E.g. follow point 2. [here](https://github.com/Automattic/node-canvas/wiki/Installation%3A-Windows)

 ## Running the server for the first time